 Morphology

-The following characters were measured with a Mitutoyo digitmatic caliper to the nearest 0.1 mm and on the left side of the body for symmetrical characters: snout–vent length (SVL), from tip of snout to vent; head length (HL), from posterior margin of mandible to tip of snout; head width (HW), measured at the level of the jaw articulation; snout length (SL), from anterior corner of eye to tip of snout; snout width (SW), distance between anterior corners of eye; internarial distance (IND), measured from medial, inner margins of nostrils; interorbital diameter (IOD), distance between medial margins of palpebrae at its closest point; eye diameter (ED), length between anterior and posterior corners of eye; tympanum diameter (TD), length of the vertical axis; hand length (HNL), length from the proximal edge of the outer palmar tubercle to the tip of third finger; tibial length (TBL), from knee inflection to tarsal inflection; foot length (FL), measured from the proximal edge of inner metatarsal tubercle to tip of fourth toe.
+The following characters were measured with a Mitutoyo digitmatic caliper to the nearest 0.1 mm on the left side of the body for symmetrical characters: snout–vent length (SVL), from tip of snout to vent; head length (HL), from posterior margin of mandible to tip of snout; head width (HW), measured at the level of the jaw articulation; snout length (SL), from anterior corner of eye to tip of snout; snout width (SW), distance between anterior corners of eyes; internarial distance (IND), measured from medial, inner margins of nostrils; interorbital diameter (IOD), distance between medial margins of palpebrae at its closest point; eye diameter (ED), length between anterior and posterior corners of eye; tympanum diameter (TD), length of the vertical axis; hand length (HNL), distance from the proximal edge of the outer palmar tubercle to the tip of the third finger; tibial length (TBL), distance from knee inflection to tarsal inflection; foot length (FL), measured from the proximal edge of inner metatarsal tubercle to tip of fourth toe.
 Toe webbing formula follows Savage and Heyer (1997).
 The holotype was deposited at the Zoological Reference Collection at the Raffles Museum of Biodiversity Research, University of Singapore (ZRC), while the paratypes were deposited at La Sierra University Herpetological Collection (LSUHC), La Sierra University, Riverside, California, USA.

 Molecular phylogeny